Black Sea slave trade: Italian slave trade (13th–15th centuries)

 Genoese Castle in Caffa, when Caffa was a major port of the Genoese slave trade.

 The battle of Wadi al-Khazandar, 1299, depicting Mongol archers and Mamluk cavalry.
 During that time many mamluk soldiers originated from the Balkan slave trade and the Black Sea slave trade.

 In the late Middle Ages (13th–15th centuries), the Black Sea was the center of the Genoese slave trade and the Venetian slave trade, which exported slaves from Eastern Europe via their controlled cities in Crimea to Spain and Italy and to the Islamic Middle East.

 Background

 Slavery died out in Western Europe after the 12th century, but the demand for laborers after the Black Death resulted in a revival of slavery in Southern Europe in Italy and in Spain, as well as an increase in the demand for slaves in Egypt.

 Italian merchants, particularly the Genoese and Venetians, who had a large web of contacts as traders in the Mediterranean Sea, early established themselves in the slave trade.
 Initially they did so as traveling merchants, but eventually they managed to acquire their own trading colonies in the Crimea.

-In the 13th century, Byzantine control in the Crimea weakened by the fall of Constantinople 1204, and Italian trade colonies took control over the Black Sea slave trade, with the Republic of Venice establishing in Sudak in the Crimea in 1206 and later in Tana, and the Republic of Genoa in Caffa in 1266.
+In the 13th century, Byzantine control in the Crimea weakened by the sack of Constantinople in 1204, and Italian trade colonies took control over the Black Sea slave trade, with the Republic of Venice establishing in Sudak in the Crimea in 1206 and later in Tana, and the Republic of Genoa in Caffa in 1266.